Glyn M. Owen: Documentary

+In 2023 he was commissioned to write the complete score for series 12 which features Nepal The Mustang Valley, The Pyrenees and the USA From Sea to Shining Sea as some of its locations.

 Television

 Much of Owens work has featured on television shows.
-His production music features in Celebrity Juice, Child of our Time, Come Dine with Me, Dancing with the Stars, The Oprah Winfrey Show, Location Location Location, The Rob Bryden Show, Songs of Praise, The One Show, Keeping up with the Kardashians and the UEFA Champions League.
+His production music features in Celebrity Juice, Child of our Time, Come Dine with Me, Dancing with the Stars, The Oprah Winfrey Show, Location Location Location, Masterchef, Songs of Praise, The One Show, Keeping up with the Kardashians and the UEFA Champions League.

 Late 2015, DeWolfe Music released Owen's album Minimalist Soundscapes The opening track "Life's Reasons" was used by the BBC for the short film featuring Burntwood School who then went on to win the RIBA Sterling Prize that year.

+In 2018 Owen wrote the theme tune to BBC2's A Vicar's Life and in 2021 provided the music for the late Paul O'Grady's Saturday Night Line Up working with producer Dan McGrath, No Sheet Music.